Why January 30 is observed as Martyrs’ Day 2020 or Shaheed Diwas?

 How is Shaheed Diwas celebrated?

-On the occasion of Martyrs Day, the President of India, Vice President, Prime Minister and Defence Minister come together at Rajghat, Mahatma Gandhi's Samadhi.
+On the occasion of Martyrs Day, the president of India, vice president, prime minister and defence minister come together at Rajghat, Mahatma Gandhi's Samadhi.
 All dignitaries pay homage to Gandhi and remember his brave contributions during the freedom struggle.
 The Armed Forces personnel and Inter-services Contingent of the country give an honourable salute to the martyrs.

 The people gathered at the place keep silence for 2 minutes in the memory of Bapu and other martyrs of the country.